puppetlabs/device_manager/README.md

 This parameter is optional, with a default of 0.

-Setting `run_interval` to a value between 1 an 1440 will create a Cron (or Scheduled Task) resource for the device that executes `puppet device --target` every `run_interval` minutes (with a randomized offset) on the Puppet agent.
+Setting `run_interval` to a value between 1 and 1440 will create a Cron (or Scheduled Task) resource for the device that executes `puppet device --target` every `run_interval` minutes (with a randomized offset) on the Puppet agent.
 When creating a Cron resource, values greater than thirty minutes will be rounded up to the nearest hour.

 [comment]: # (Doing so avoids impractical cron mathematics.)